nya3jp/tast/docs/writing_tests.md

 ## Runtime variables

 Occasionally tests need to access dynamic or secret data (i.e. *out-of-band* data), and that's when runtime variables become useful.

-To use runtime variables, in your test's `testing.AddTest` call, set the `testing.Test` struct's `Vars` field to contain a slice of runtime variables.
+To use runtime variables, in your test's `testing.AddTest` call, set the `testing.Test` struct's `Vars` or `VarDeps` field to contain a slice of runtime variables. `Vars` specifies optional runtime variables, and `VarDeps` specifies required runtime variables to run the test.
+`VarDeps` should be the default choice, and `Vars` should be used only when there's a fallback in case the variables are missing.

-The `Vars` field should be an array literal of string literals or constants.
+`Vars` and `VarDeps` should be an array literal of string literals or constants.
 The test can later access the values by calling `s.Var` or `s.RequiredVar` methods.

+When runtime variables in `VarDeps` are missing, by default the test fails before it runs. `-maybemissingvars=<regex>` can be used to specify possibly missing runtime variables and if every missing runtime variable in `VarDeps` matches with the regex, the test is skipped.

 To set runtime variables, add (possibly repeated) `-var=name=value` flags to `tast run`.

 For variables only used in a single test, prefix them with the test name (e.g. `arc.Boot.foo` for a variable used only in `arc.Boot`).